schriftgestalt/GlyphsSDK/Python Templates/Filter without Dialog/README.md

 Welcome to Glyphs.app’s plug-in documentation.

 This documentation here covers only a few details of the whole process.
-If you’re new to the subject, we recommend to start by [reading our tutorial](https://glyphsapp.com/tutorials/plugins), where you will later be asked to return here.
+If you are new to the subject, we recommend to start by [reading our tutorial](https://glyphsapp.com/tutorials/plugins), where you will later be asked to return here.

-## Filter Without Dialog Plug-in
+## Filter Plug-in without Dialog

 The filter plug-in (without dialog) gets called either from the Filter menu, or through Custom Parameters upon font export.